 When this option is selected, all child policers parented to a root policer will have their FIR bucket track the state of the CIR bucket.
 In other words, a green packet will always be blue and a yellow packet will always be orange.
-When admitting packets from the child policers within a given priority level, orange packets will be allowed up to the "discard-unfair" threshold while blue packets will be allowed up to the "discard-all" threshold.
+When admitting packets from the child policers within a given priority level, orange packets will be allowed up to the "discard-unfair" threshold while blue packets will be allowed up to the "discard-unfair" threshold while blue